-After logging in, you’ll be a the desktop and there you’ll see the startling difference from the default session.
+After logging in, you’ll be a desktop and there you’ll see the startling difference from the default session.
 The desktop is pretty bear as you cannot put App icons or shortcuts on it.
-You’ll also realise that right click does not work either.
+You’ll also realize that right click does not work either.

-By default, only the Apps scope is shown frow where you will be launching your apps from.
-You can add other scopes by clicking on the arrow below the scope and choosing manage.
-There are a very few applications that come with the Unity 8 preview including a terminal, a browser and a system settings.
+By default, only the Apps scope is shown from where you will be launching your apps from.
+You can add other scopes by clicking on the arrow below the scope and choosing Manage.
+There are a very few applications that come with the Unity 8 preview including a terminal, a browser, and system settings.

 You can switch between apps with Alt-Tab combo.

 The apps work quite well considering they look so much like something you’d expect on mobile, or maybe it’s because mobile apps are blurring the difference between them and traditional desktop apps.

 You can also change the display mode from “desktop” to “mobile” and the os behaves as if it were being used on a mobile device.
 Currently, customizations are on the minimal side.

 There is little you can really do in that way apart from changing the desktop background.

 Some of the customizations are available from the indicator area on the top toolbar.
 There are sliders for toggling you speaker and microphone volumes.
 You can turn on silent mode and also toggle desktop or mobile mode from here.

 Apps available in the default session (Unity 7.5) don’t show in the Apps scope and launching them from the terminal won’t work either since these apps require the Xorg display server which isn’t available by default.
 If you have to run your Xorg supported apps, you can check out Libertine which will provide the container to provide and run your Xorg based apps.